 Although betting on cascading reels can be more risky, there is a lot of potential for impressive payouts.

-What are your chances of winning on video slots?
+What are your chances of winning on online video slots?

 If you’re new to video slots, you may be unfamiliar with the term ‘hit frequency’.
 This refers to the number of spins that result in winning payouts to people playing the games.